 Through BT Skills for Tomorrow, BT is helping 5 million children across the UK make the most of life in the digital world.
 As part of this, BT has created Digital Dash: an exciting new game designed for 7-10-year-olds.

-BT’s is designed to empower 10 million people in total, by giving them the skills they need to flourish for the digital world.
+BT’s Skills for Tomorrow programme is designed to empower 10 million people in total, by giving them the skills they need to flourish for the digital world.
 Skills for Tomorrow is a portfolio of programmes and initiatives with a portal supporting families, parents and children, including educational interactive games and missions tailored for primary age kids.

 Since the Covid-19 crisis began, BT has provided support for all its customers – from providing unlimited data for broadband customers and offering unlimited mobile data for any NHS staff on EE, through to supporting the homeless, and connecting the NHS Nightingale hospitals and providing hundreds of free digital skills and educational resources.
 The resources provide support in a wide range of areas – from home-schooling to business webinars and include help for people with low or no digital skills to ensure they can keep in touch with loved ones and access vital health services.